Cisco-Kosha/snowflake-connector/README.md

 ```
 This should return a "Integration <enter security integration name> successfully created." status.

 4. In order to access the details of the security integration and access the client tokens, run

 ```describe security integration <enter security integration name>;```

 5. To further get details regarding secret tokens, run query

 ``` select system$show_oauth_client_secrets('<enter security integration name>');```

 6. Use an application like Postman or Insomnia to fill in the token details and activate the refresh token.
-Once the Authentication is enabled, the user can go ahead and make API calls.
+Once the Authentication is enabled, the user would be able to make API calls.

 ## Creating an Account and Accessing the API ##